shakhscode/Linux_and_bash_scripting/gitEssentials/README.md

 ### Git Commit

+A commit is actually a new version of the codebase.
+It can exist only locally or remotely.
+The latest commit on the history is the Head.
 ### Check History

 ### Git branches
+Head - the "latest" branch that made a commit.
 ### 2. Local to Remote repo in Github

 ### 3. Collaboration using git & GitHub